|

 What happened to Whitstable in the war, dad?

-It's the sort of question that you might be asked and
+It's the sort of question that you might be asked

 the answer is perhaps a little more complicated than you might imagine.

-being a major target itself.
-It suffered a significant number of attacks, incurred damage and, sadly, sustained loss of
+ever becoming a major target itself.
+It suffered a number of attacks, incurred

 But, why was a sleepy fishing port involved even to this